Learn to Play Expedition

 Everyone (except the Guide if you're playing with one) should now select the Adventurer of their choice.
 The card lists that Adventurer’s starting cards, to be drawn from the Magic, Melee, Ranged, and Music decks.
 Make sure these decks are shuffled, then draw the number listed from the matching deck(s).

-Solo Play / Single Player: Draft pick your starting abilities: for each ability, draw 3, keep 1 and discard the rest.
-We also recommend picking an adventurer with few or no music abilities, as they're designed primarily to support other adventurers.
+One and Two Player: Draft pick your starting abilities: for each ability, draw 3, keep 1 and discard the rest.
+We also recommend picking adventurers with few or no music abilities, as they're designed primarily to support other adventurers.

 Players should read through their abilities to become familiar with them.
 Once ready, they shuffle their abilities together and place them face down in front of them.
 Players should also affix a health tracking clip to their Adventurer card over the maximum health on the top right corner.